 Household Support Fund privacy notice

-We keep this privacy notice under regular review and was last updated on 6th November 2023.
+We keep this privacy notice under regular review and it was last updated on 5 September 2024.

 Kent County Council respects your privacy and is committed to protecting your personal data.
 This privacy notice will inform you as to how we look after your personal data and tell you about your privacy rights and how the law protects you